thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/basic/thingsboard-upload-example-dashboard.md

 {% assign importDashboardCE = '
     ===
         image: /images/user-guide/dashboards/creating-dash-1-ce.png,
-        title: Go to Dashboards through the main menu on the left of the screen.
+        title: Go to Dashboards through the main menu on the left side of the screen.
     ===
         image: /images/user-guide/dashboards/dashboard-import-ce.png,
         title: Click on the “+” button in the upper right corner of the page and choose "Import dashboard".